finbourne/lusid-sdk-java/sdk/docs/PortfoliosApi.md

         String returnCode = "returnCode_example"; // String | The code of the Returns.
         String fromEffectiveAt = "fromEffectiveAt_example"; // String | The start date from which to delete the Returns.
         String toEffectiveAt = "toEffectiveAt_example"; // String | The end date from which to delete the Returns.
-        String period = "period_example"; // String | The Period (Daily or Monthly) of the Returns to be deleted.
-Defaults to Daily. try {
+        String period = "period_example"; // String | The period of the Returns to be deleted.
+Default value: Daily.
+Available values: Daily, Monthly. try {
             // uncomment the below to set overrides at the request level
             // DeletedEntityResponse result = apiInstance.deletePortfolioReturns(scope, code, returnScope, returnCode, fromEffectiveAt, toEffectiveAt, period).execute(opts);